StoryKnight/J-Kanji-TracerII/README.md

 # J-Kanji-TracerII

-A kanji tracer written in processing with Java.
+A kanji tracer written in processing.

 Resources: